Russia Gambling Regulation

 1Federal Law

-The main legislation that governs the gambling industry in Russia is Federal Law № 244-FZ of December 2006.
-It established the legal foundations for the allocation of the special gambling zones, the licensing process, and the regulatory framework in the country.
-The legislation regulates all remote and brick-and-mortar forms of gambling except for lotteries, which are under the scope of Federal Law № 138-FZ.
+The main piece of legislation that governs the gambling industry in Russia is Federal Law № 244-FZ of December 2006.
+It established the legal basis for allocating special gambling zones, the licensing process, and the country’s regulatory framework.
+This legislation regulates both remote and land-based gambling, except lotteries, which fall under Federal Law № 138-FZ.

 2Supplementary Laws

-Other supplementary pieces of legislation that also pertain to gambling include Federal Law № 152-FZ on Personal Data and Federal Law № 38-FZ on Advertisements.
-The Criminal Code of the Russian Federation outlines the sanctions imposed on violators who offer gambling services illicitly.
+Additional legislation related to gambling includes Federal Law № 152-FZ on Personal Data and Federal Law № 38-FZ on Advertisements.
+The Criminal Code of the Russian Federation sets out the sanctions applied to entities that provide gambling services illegally.

-According to the primary legislation, operators can conduct gambling only on the territory of five specially designated zones.
-Each operator must first receive a license from the local regulatory authority before they can legally operate in a given gambling zone.
-There are two main requirements licensed gambling operators must meet.
+Under the primary legislation, operators may conduct gambling only within five specially designated zones.
+Each operator must obtain a license from the local regulatory authority before it can legally operate in any of these zones.
+Licensed gambling operators must meet two main requirements.

 3Designated Gambling Zones

-The companies must be incorporated on the territory of the country and their owners should have a clean criminal record.
-The five gambling zones include Krasnaya Polyana, Sibirskaya Moneta, Primorye, Yantarnaya, and most recently, Zolotoy Bereg in Crimea.
-Online gambling is largely illegal in the Russian jurisdiction, sports betting and totalizators (totes) being the only exceptions.
+Companies must be incorporated within the country, and their owners must have clean criminal records.
+The five gambling zones are Krasnaya Polyana, Sibirskaya Moneta, Primorye, Yantarnaya, and, most recently, Zolotoy Bereg in Crimea.
+Online gambling is largely illegal in Russia, with sports betting and totalizators (totes) being the only exceptions.

 4Gambling Regulation

-Each type of allowed gambling activity requires a separate license.
-The permits for tote and sports betting enable licensees to offer their services in both terrestrial and digital form.
-Russian law disallows online casino gaming and slots for the time being.
-Another thing worth mentioning is that each designated gambling zone has an individual regional authority as follows:
+Each permitted type of gambling activity requires a separate license.
+Licenses for totes and sports betting allow operators to provide their services in both land-based and online formats.
+Russian law currently prohibits online casino gaming and slot machines.
+Each designated gambling zone has its own regional authority:

 • The Crimean Ministry of Finance for Zolotoy Bereg